43 Wolf Creek Cave Falls

 Right Fork near crossing

 We head out on the old road, past the gate and the homesite then down the hill.
-After a good quarter mile, we come to Right Fork Big Creek, to our right is an old barn and garage which we poke around a little before crossing the creek.
+After a good quarter mile, we come to Right Fork Big Creek, on our right is an old barn and garage which we poke around a little before crossing the creek.
 Last year when we crossed here, we were easily able to skip across on top of dry rocks.
-Today though the Right Fork is swollen and running fast, we don our creek waders and hope for the best.
+Today though the Right Fork is swollen and running fast, we don the creek waders hoping for the best.

 ruins of a barn